RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 **(1) Efficiency: It can directly perform sharpening and SISR on a single satellite scene image, offering superior speed with minimal computational memory requirements.**

-**(2) Parameter Setting: It only needs to set one adjustable parameter in the proposed method.**
+**(2) Parameter Setting: It only has a single tunable parameter in the proposed method.**

-**(3) Preservation: It diligently preserves origin radiometric information.**
+**(3) Preservation: It effectively preserves origin radiometric information.**

 **(4) Low complexity: It does not rely on HR images as reference.**

+**(5) Re-use: One-time estimated 2D MTF can be repeatedly applied to various raw images for an extended duration.**

-**(5) Automation: It fulfills the automatic sharpening/SISR process during the radiometic correction of raw satellite images in the Satellite Ground Station System.**
+**(6) Automation: It fulfills the automatic sharpening/SISR process during the radiometic correction of raw satellite images in the Satellite Ground Station System.**

 ## 2. Sharpening Results Presentation